arpitbbhayani/articles/blogs/decipher-single-xor.md

 Decryption is the process of extracting the original message from the encrypted ciphertext given the encryption key.
 XOR has a [property](https://brainly.in/question/3038497) - if `a = b ^ c` then `b = a ^ c`, hence the decryption process is exactly the same as the encryption i.e. we iterate through the encrypted message bytewise and XOR each byte with the encryption key - the resultant will be the original message.

-Since encryption and decryption both have an exact same implementation, by passing the ciphertext to the function `single_byte_xor`, defined above, we get the original message back.
+Since encryption and decryption both have an exact same implementation - we pass the ciphertext to the function `single_byte_xor`, defined above, to get the original message back.

 ```python
 >>> single_byte_xor(b"$'&!", 69)